-- 1) Assess the relevance and appropriateness of the Project in terms of: achieving the outputs as per the Project Document; - 2) Evaluate the effectiveness and efficiency of the Project in terms of the implementation of activities that achieve outputs and outcomes, following up on lessons learned;

-- 3) Establish the impact and sustainability of the Project, and the extent to which the approach and implementation of the Project contributed to combat climate change and reducing GHGs gas through energy efficiency in building sector. - 4) Review the Project Design and Management structures, in terms of achieving clear objectives and strategies, the use of monitoring and evaluation, the level of coherence, and the appropriateness of management structures at national, province, and local levels; and Make clear and focused recommendations that may be required for enhancing the relevance, effectiveness, efficiency, impact and sustainability of scaling up and replication of project achievements and results
+- Assess the relevance and appropriateness of the Project in terms of achieving the outputs as per the Project Document; - Evaluate the effectiveness and efficiency of the Project in terms of the implementation of activities that achieve outputs and outcomes, following up on lessons learned; - Establish the impact and sustainability of the Project and the extent to which the approach and implementation of the Project contributed to the improved Participatory Management of Natural Resources and Sustainable Rural Development as well as Carbon sequestration; - Review the Project Design and Management structures, in terms of achieving clear objectives and strategies, the use of monitoring and evaluation, the level of coherence, and the appropriateness of management structures at national, province, and local levels; - Make clear and focused recommendations that may be required for enhancing the relevance, effectiveness, efficiency, impact, and sustainability of scaling up and replication of project achievements and results in other rangelands, forests, and desertified areas across the country. - Assess the relevance of the Project to Iran's UNDAF, UNSDCF and UNDP's CDP, and suggest a way forward for potential future collaborations with the FRWO using the foundation and results of this project.